Code-Institute-Submissions/Thoughtful/README.md

 ## **Design Choices**

-The average age of a buying customer for safari travel is [50 years old](https://www.healthline.com/health-news/how-can-we-reduce-mens-mental-health-stigma) (actually a drop from 70 over the last 20 years) showing that it is a form of travel most popular with working middle aged professionals.

-This was very much on my mind when designing the site.
-People of this age are more likely to be busy with work, commutes, and family commitments meaning time is more precious.
-Because of this I want the site to be of minimalist design, straight to the point and with key information easily findable with little searching.
-I didn't feel the need for alternative street style fonts & colours which would appeal to a younger audience for example.

-People of this age group are also likely to be on the move a lot due work & family travel commitments so I have a decided to go with a mobile first design with Bootstrap.
+As the idea of the site is to provide a simple page where the user can dive straight in and enter thoughts.
+The designs reflect this with a brief introduction to the purpose and then an input field where the the user can add thoughts.
+I center aligned everything as I feel it would look odd with the minimal amout of content to be left or right aligned and its more grabbing.
+In the input field there will be a plus symbol which I feel is a good representation to add the thought.
+Once the user has entered the thought it will appear below the input field with a trash symbol to give the option to discard.
+There will be also be four buttons to allow the user to be able to change the backround color of the site to reflect the mood of the user.

 ### **Fonts**

-Considering the likely age user group of the website I decided to us Roboto regular 400 as my font as it is "safe", very easy to read, and neutral.
-I did not think it would be right to go too creative in this case.
-An interesting article on [safe web fonts](https://websitesetup.org/web-safe-fonts-html-css/)
+I have decided to go with Roboto regular 400 as my font as it is a clear, concise and common font on the web.
+It made no sense to use something alternative as it would not fit in with the designs.

 ### **Icons**

-Icons will be used alongside the text of navigation links to provide further usability.
+Icons will be used on the site to provide further usability.
+There will be an email icon to direct the user to email in the footer and a plus/trash sign for adding and deleting thoughts.
 They will be taken from [font awesome](https://fontawesome.com/) and chosen to be self explanatory.

 ### **Colours**